pytorch/xla/infra/tpu-pytorch-releases/README.md

    to see status of the triggered builds.

-### Create experimental trigger for non-master branch
+### Create experimental trigger for non-main branch

 1. Add a new instance of `xla_docker_build` module to [artifacts_builds.tf](./artifacts_builds.tf) (or any other or new file within that directory - Terraform reads automatically all top-level